 How is MBC Connect different from traditional registries?

 MBC Connect is interactive.
 It provides you with the opportunity to reengage and keep your data updated in real time as your MBC experience changes.
 For instance, you can respond to simple surveys that capture information about who you are, your history with MBC, and your quality of life as an MBC patient.
 You can also build a holistic treatment profile that captures information about your treatments over time.
-To preview the survey questions and answer options please click HERE.
+To preview the questions and answer options for the five original surveys, please click HERE.
 MBC Connect also provides you with regular, personalized insights and alerts about potential relevant clinical trial opportunities, as well as information about MBC webinars and events.

 Which organization is responsible for this registry?

 MBC Connect is an initiative led by the MBC Alliance.
 The MBC Alliance was formed in 2013 and is the largest coalition in the U.S. focused on metastatic breast cancer.
 The membership comprises nonprofit organizations, pharmaceutical and biotech companies, and individual patient advocates or patients living with MBC.
 Click HERE to view a listing of the current members.
 The goals of the MBC Alliance are to (i) advance MBC research, (ii) increase access to MBC information and support services, and (iii) increase awareness of how MBC is different from early stage breast cancer.

 The MBC Alliance is striving to improve the lives of, and outcomes for, those living with MBC and their families through increasing awareness and education about the disease, and advancing policy and strategic coordination of research funding.
 For more information, visit www.mbcalliance.org.